ZecHub/zechub/site/guides/RaspberryPi4FullNode.md

      `zcashd-wallet-tool`
      `fetch-params.sh`

-* These files are found in the /src directory of your latest release download location.
+* These files are found in the /src directory of your latest release download location if you compiled them yourself.
+Otherwise, the precompiled files are where you downloaded them.

 * Two ways of achieving the tranfers are either using SFTP, or by using your External drive.